brinhosa/scansuite/README.md

 cd SomeCoolApp
 scansuite.sh <scanner name> <Engagement id>
 ```
-Here the <scan name> is the keyword.
+Here the `scanner name` is the keyword.
 Choose from the one of the following:

 * python      - Bandit Python code scan
 * java        - SpotBugs Java code scan.
 Will build your code before scan, works with Ant, Gradle, Maven, and SBT build systems.